-Broken Hill is a big story - the history fascinating, the people and .... just too much to tell you here, so I’ll be brief-ish!
-Suffice it to say the heat kept us a bit quiet, but we did check out a few favourite places with promises to revisit other spectacular spots like the Mutawintji NP in the cooler months next year.
+Broken Hill is a big story - the history fascinating, the people and .... there’s just too much to tell you here, so I’ll be brief-ish!
+Suffice it to say the heat kept us a bit quiet, but we did check out a few favourite places with promises to return to revisit other spectacular spots like the Mutawintji NP in the cooler months next year (thatbdid nitbhapoen because of COVID).
 Always a must when we visit The Hill is to stop by for a milkshake or spider at Bell’s Milk bar where time seems to have stood still in the the 50s or 60s.
+They have been making their own flavourings for over half a century.

 ![]() |